percona/pmm-doc/docs/install-pmm/install-pmm-server/virtual/index.md

 ---

 Most steps can be done with either a user interface or on the command line, but some steps can only be done in one or the other.
-Sections are labeled **UI** for user interface or **CLI** for command line instructions.
+Sections are labelled **UI** for user interface or **CLI** for command line instructions.

-**Terminology**
+## Terminology

 - *Host* is the desktop or server machine running the hypervisor.
-- *Hypervisor* is software (for example, [VirtualBox](https://www.virtualbox.org/), [VMware](https://www.vmware.com/products/workstation-player.html)) that runs the guest OS as a virtual machine.
+- *Hypervisor* is software (e.g. [VirtualBox], [VMware]) that runs the guest OS as a virtual machine.
 - *Guest* is the CentOS virtual machine that runs PMM Server.

 ## OVA file details